danielsaidi/website_danielsaidi/collections/_posts/2010/2010-12-20-make-combres-work-with-asp-net.md

 </httpModules>
 ```

-you also have to add the modules to the `system.webServer/modules` tag, since it
+you have to add the modules to the `system.webServer/modules` tag, since it's
-is the one used by IIS7 (keep the ones above as well, though):
+the one that is used by IIS7 (keep the tags above as well, though):

 ```xml
 <modules>